vel2006/Errox_7/README.md

 Errox_7.sh:
   Errox_7.sh is the client side file.
-  1) Gets the target's ipv4 address
+  1) Gets the client's ipv4 address
-  2) Sends the user's ip address to the host server
+  2) Sends the client's ip address to the host server
   3) Waits for a response on the selected port
   4) If gets a valid response, it will start to listen for incoming commands through nc on specified port

 Errox_7Server.sh:
   Errox_7Server.sh is the server side file.
   Listen:
-  1) Uses nc to listen for any incoming data on the port that is set to default 80, but can be changed by hand
+  1) Uses nc to listen for any incoming data on the port is set to 80 by default, but can be changed by hand
-  2) Extracts the incoming data and converts it into an ip address and adds it to a file (only one at a time can be within it, working on expanding to a .csv file)
+  2) Extracts the incoming data and converts it into an ip address then adding the data to a file (only one at a time can be within it, working on expanding to a .csv file)
   3) Waiting so the latency from client to server can be solved
-  4) Sends a confermation message for the client to start listening for any commands
+  4) Sends a confirmation message for the client to start listening for any commands
   Command:
   1) Takes in the wanted command
   2) Checks the clients.txt file, if it doesnt exist it will end and prompt for using Listen first